orianebro/PhD_Oriane/pages/hls__Louarn et al. - 2020 - Towards intercrop ideotypes non-random trait asse.md

   ls-type:: annotation
   id:: 657994a6-d6f4-433d-8161-c71b67cfbf42
   hl-color:: blue
-- the **mixture composition** was much more sensitive to trait values than community productivity ls-type:: annotation hl-page:: 5 hl-color:: blue id:: 65799590-b565-4c99-861c-4c18ada3cf8c
+- the **mixture composition** was much **more sensitive** to trait values than **community productivity** hl-page:: 5 ls-type:: annotation id:: 65799590-b565-4c99-861c-4c18ada3cf8c hl-color:: blue
+- **compensatory effects** occurred between the associated species (as indicated by the opposite signs of their yield variations), thus explaining the **buffered effect** on biomass production at the **community** level hl-page:: 5 ls-type:: annotation id:: 657995bf-110e-454f-9907-97ed3a605779 hl-color:: blue